Fast Rates for the Regret of Offline Reinforcement Learning: Fast Rates for -Greedy Policies

-The result essentially continues to hold even if $s\mapsto (Q^*(s,a))_{a\in\A}$ is nonlinear as long as it has a uniformly nonsingular Jacobian, as it is then locally linear (uniformly).
-Proving this formally remains future work.
-At least heuristically, this suggests we should generically expect to have $\alpha=1$ in practice in continuous-state-space cases since the violation of nonsingular Jacobian only matters if it occurs on the decision boundary, which, while it might happen would generically not happen.
+The result essentially continues to hold even if $s\mapsto (Q^*(s,a))_{a\in\A}$ is nonlinear as long as the $Q$-difference functions have lower-bounded derivatives along one direction, as we show next.
+This suggests we can very generally expect to have $\alpha=1$ in practice in continuous-state-space settings.